tlevine/ypotf/docs/interacting.rst

 A subscription request is a request for one email address to receive messages that are sent to list members.

-If ypotf was run with the ``--private`` flag, the subscription request is held until the person running the list approves it.
+If the email address is already on the list, ypotf replies with an error message explaning that the address is already on the list.

-Then ypotf sends a confirmation message.
-If the **confirmation process** suceeds, the email address is added to **list members**.
+Otherwise, ypotf sends a confirmation message.
+If the **confirmation process** suceeds, the email address is added to the **list members**.

+Unsubscription requests
+^^^^^^^^^^^^^^^^^^^^^
+An unsubscription request is a request for one email address to stop receiving messages that are sent to list members.

+If the email address is not already on the list, ypotf replies with an error message explaning that the address isn't subscribed and thus can't be removed from the list.

+Otherwise, ypotf sends a confirmation message.
+If the **confirmation process** suceeds, the email address is removed from the **list members**.

 Messages to the list members
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^